freaug/Max-Gnoise/README.md

 If you have any issues the mxj~ reference is a good place to look: https://docs.cycling74.com/max5/refpages/max-ref/mxj~.html or you can drop me a line ed.mc.farr@gmail.com

 <h4>todo: </h4>
-impliment box-muller transform and linear interpolation (similar to rand~)
+impliment linear interpolation between values
+2D and 3D Gaussian noise